 Since seeds contain protein, juneberries have a bit more protein than many other small fruits.
 (You can forage mulberries if you want another berry high in protein.)

 Like blueberries, saskatoon berry’s dark purple color comes from anthocyanins, a great antioxidant to add to your diet for its anti-inflammatory powers.
+Elderberries, another fun fruit to grow or forage, are loaded with them, too.
 Juneberries also have other health-boosting polyphenols like quercitin, which may help with seasonal allergies.

 Saskatoon berry contains manganese, magnesium, iron, calcium, potassium, copper and carotene, as well as polyphenols, flavonols and anthocyanins according to this nutritional analysis.